Juhani Kirpilä (1931–1988)

 Vilho Valter Juhani Forster was born in Helsinki on 28 September 1931, as the first and only child of Hilja Forster (née Saukkonen), a nurse, and Vilho Forster, a doctor.
 He became known by his middle name of Juhani, and later his friends and family would also call him Jussi.
 Juhani’s paternal grandfather, Josef Forster, was a German master brewer who moved to Vyborg (then a part of Finland).
 The family’s surname was Finnishized to Kirpilä in 1935.
 The next year, the Kirpilä family moved to Puolanka in northern Finland, where Vilho was appointed municipal doctor.
 Juhani lived in Puolanka until he completed his school-leaving exams in 1949.

-Juhani first met his future partner, a student from Turku named Karl (‘Kalle’) Rosenqvist at a party at his own house in Kaivopuisto in 1965.
+Juhani first met his future partner, a student from Turku named Karl (‘Kalle’) Rosenqvist at a party at his own house on Itäinen Puistotie in Kaivopuisto, Helsinki, in 1965.
 Their first shared home was a semi-detached house in Westend, Espoo, to which Juhani had moved from Helsinki in 1967.
-Juhani’s continuously amassing art collection outgrew that house already after two years, and he and Kalle, who worked in art transports, moved into a 250-square-metre apartment in Ullanlinna, Helsinki.
+Juhani’s continuously amassing art collection outgrew that house already after two years, and he and Kalle, who worked in art transports, moved into a 250-square-metre apartment on Neitsytpolku in Ullanlinna, Helsinki.
 They stayed together up until Juhani’s death.